2 Thessalonians 2

 4Who opposeth and exalteth himself above all that is called God, or that is worshipped; so that he as God sitteth in the temple of God, shewing himself that he is God.

 The figure sits "in the temple of God" and claims to be God.
-This is not accidental desecration but calculated blasphemy.
-He does not merely deny God; he replaces Himself with God.
-This is the ultimate reversal: the creature claiming to be the Creator, and others believing the lie.
+Calculated blasphemy: the creature claiming to be the Creator, enthroning himself in the house of God and drawing others into the lie.

 2 Thessalonians 2:5-7He Who Letteth, Will Let